 The easiest trim for making into frames is flat, wide casings that have no profile.
 This is the basis for traditional, extra-wide trim and moulding designs, with smaller trim and molding elements added afterwards piece-by-piece to enhance the look.
 Flat trim is thick enough that it’s easy to cut biscuit slots on the ends and edges of adjoining pieces of butt-joined trim.
 Cut the pieces of wood to length that you need for the top and sides, mill biscuit slots into adjoining ends and edges, then swab glue into the joints with a plumber’s flux brush before bringing parts together with biscuits and clamps.
 A sheet of plywood or particleboard on sawhorses makes a perfect jobsite workbench, and you only need to leave the joints clamped for 10 minutes before carefully taking the frame out, setting it aside to dry completely, then assembling another frame with the same clamps.
 Sand, stain and urethane your trim frames when they’re completely dry and before they go on the wall.
-Since door frames only have three sides, temporarily fasten a brace to the back of the trim frame at the bottom.
+Since door frames only have three sides, temporarily fasten a brace to the back of the trim frame at the bottom for temporary support.
 You’ll remove it just before installation on the wall.

 Since trim frame joints are held together securely at corners, you don’t need nearly as many fasteners to secure a trim frame to the wall.
-A few 2-inch long, 23-gauge pins every foot or so holds the frame nicely.
+A few 2-inch long, 23-gauge pins every foot or so holds the frame nicely (and invisibly).
 If you want to use even fewer fasteners, daub construction adhesive on the back of the trim frame before it goes down.
 The pins just hold the frames temporarily while the adhesive dries.
 The results are great.

 Trim with moulded profiles is more challenging to join into a frame with biscuits ahead of time because you don’t have the chance to sand exposed surfaces flat and level after assembly.
 Depending on the complexity of the profile you’re working with, and how accurately you find your biscuit joinery turns out, you may want to try plunged biscuits.
 That’s what you see in the image above.
 Assemble the mitre joints with glue, aligning the surface profile perfectly.
 Let the glue dry completely, flip the trim frame over gently, then plunge biscuit slots in from behind, making sure they don’t come out the front.
 Swab glue in the slots, add biscuits, then trim off the excess biscuits after the glue is dry.
 Plunged biscuit joinery isn’t nearly as fast because you need to wait for glue to dry, but it is a lifesaving technique when all else fails.

 The further along you progress on a building project, the slower and more finicky the work gets.
 At least this is true if you’re aiming for quality.
 Window trim and moulding installation proves it for sure.
 You might start off as a lean, mean framing machine as you’re building walls, but eventually you’ve got to pretend you’re a cabinetmaker.
 Putting up trim demands that you get pretty close to that challenge.
 Joints need to be tight, especially if you’ve got the added challenge of not being able to use filler because the trim is stained and won’t be painted later.
 All things considered, in my experience trim frames can certainly make you better than you might otherwise be.
 It’s faster, simpler and completely prevents window trim joints opening up over time.
 Continue reading below for more information and specific tips that’ll help you be more successful with the trim frame approach and one particular, troublesome challenge.

 Window Trim Tip#1: Humbling Proud Drywall

-Window Trim Tip #2: When Trim Frames Won’t Work
+Window Trim Tip#2: When Trim Frames Won’t Work

 Trim frames depend on square window and door frames, and prehung doors and modern windows almost always deliver the kind of accuracy required.
 But just to be sure, check your doors and windows with a 24” carpenters square before you build frames.
 You may need to enlarge the inside measurements of your trim frames a bit to allow for a small out-of-square condition.